Haplogroup K2a (Y-DNA)

-Hypothetical migration routes of haplogroup K and its subclades.

 Haplogroup K2a (M2308, Z4842) is a human Y-chromosome DNA haplogroup.
 K2a is a primary subclade of haplogroup K2 (M526), which in turn is a primary descendant of haplogroup K (M9).
 Its sole primary descendant is haplogroup K-M2313 (M2313, Z4858 S11799).
+Basal K2a (M2308) has so far been identified only in two upper paleolithic individuals, whereas all extant members of K2a belongs to the K-2313 lineage.
+ISOGG designates the extant lineage itself as K2a.

-As of 2025, K-M2313 is known to have at least four primary subclades: Haplogroup NO1 (a.k.a.
-NO-M214), which has numerous members and the extremely rare subclades: K-Y28394, sometimes known as NO2, K-FTC181, and K-MF106925.
+As of 2025, K-M2313 is known to have at least four primary subclades: NO-M214 (also known as NO1), which has numerous members and the extremely rare subclades, K-Y28394 (sometimes referred to as NO2), K-FTC181, and K-MF106925.
+As the paraclade for haplogroups N and O, haplogroup NO-M214 is extremely numerous and includes hundreds of millions of living males, in a long geographical band, from north-eastern Europe, via East Asia, to the South Pacific.

+K2a(xN,O) – rare basal subclades of K2a that do not belong to haplogroups N or O – have been found in a variety of different locations, in individuals at different points in time.